flatpak/flatpak.github.io/source/faq.html.haml.markdown

   These standards are incorporated as mandatory parts in the flatpak definition.
 By relying on these standards we are building on years of investment and support under Linux.

+  ### Can Flatpak be used on servers too?

+  Flatpak is designed to run inside a desktop session and relies on certain session services, such as a dbus session bus and a systemd --user instance.
+So, is not a good match for a server.

+  However, the build features of Flatpak run fine outside a session, so you can build things on a server.

 </div></div></div></section>